-- Most grade-level areas within and surrounding the subject site are predicted to experience conditions that are considered acceptable for the intended pedestrian uses throughout the year.
+- 1) Most grade-level areas within and surrounding the subject site are predicted to experience conditions that are considered acceptable for the intended pedestrian uses throughout the year.
 Specifically, conditions over surrounding most sidewalks, transit stops, neighbouring existing surface parking lots, surface parking, the loading area, the drop-off/pick-up area, the outdoor amenity patio to the south, and in the vicinity of the building access points, are considered acceptable. - a.
 An isolated region that may be considered occasionally uncomfortable for walking is predicted to the southwest of the subject site, where conditions are predicted to comfortable for walking approximately 79% and 77% of the spring and winter seasons, respectively, representing marginal exceedances of 1% and 3% of the walking comfort threshold.
 The introduction of the future Phase 2 massing is predicted to eliminate the uncomfortable wind conditions in this area.
 As such, the noted conditions may be considered as satisfactory. - b.
 At the northeast corner of the proposed development, a similar windier region is predicted to occasionally exceed the walking comfort criteria during the spring and winter seasons; this region is similarly eliminated following the introduction of the future Phase 2 massing and is limited to the driveway surface and away from pedestrian accessible areas. - 2) During the typical use period (May to October, inclusive), wind conditions within the POPS are predicted to be suitable for mostly standing.
-If the POPS will include seating or lounging areas, it is recommended to implement wind barriers that are targeted adjacent to the seating areas, which may take the form of targeted wind screens or dense arrangements of coniferous plantings, in combination with canopy structures above designated seating areas.
+In the interim condition, the POPS comprises an open lawn and a programmable space/event area with moveable planters with small trees.
+Of note, the programmable space includes deciduous trees in planters along its west elevation, while similar trees in planters are located at the south and west elevations of the open lawn.

-- 3) Regarding the Penthouse Level common amenity terrace serving the proposed development, which was modelled with 1.8-m-tall wind screens along its outer perimeter, as measured from the local walking surface, wind conditions during the typical use period are predicted to be suitable for a mix of sitting and standing. - a.
-Comfort conditions within the terrace may be improved with the implementation of taller wind screens, such as those rising to at least 2.4 m above the terrace perimeter, as well as mitigation inboard of the terrace perimeter such as wind screens, overhead canopies, or other common landscape elements.
-The extent of mitigation is dependent on the programming of the terrace. - 4) The foregoing statements and conclusions apply to common weather systems, during which no dangerous wind conditions, as defined in Section 4.4, are expected anywhere over the subject site.
+- 3) Regarding the Level 7 amenity terrace serving the proposed development, conditions during the typical use period are predicted to be suitable for a mix of sitting and standing over the eastern portion of the terrace and a mix of standing and strolling to the west, with walking areas in the vicinity of the southwest corner of the tower.
+During the same period, conditions within the Penthouse Level amenity terrace, which was modelled with 1.8-m-tall wind screens along its outer perimeter, are predicted to be suitable for a mix of sitting and standing. - a.
+In combination with the landscaping elements within the Level 7 terrace, as illustrated on the proposed landscape plan, conditions within the Level 7 terrace may be further improved with the implementation of tall wind screens, such as those rising to at least 2 m above the terrace perimeter, an overhead canopy extending from the west elevation of the tower that wraps around its southwest corner, and mitigation inboard of the terrace perimeter such as wind screens, overhead shade structures, and other common landscape elements.
+Comfort conditions within the Penthouse terrace may be improved with the implementation of taller wind screens, rising to at least 2.4 m above the terrace perimeter, as well as similar mitigation inboard of the terrace perimeter.
+The extent of mitigation is dependent on the programming of the terraces. - 4) The foregoing statements and conclusions apply to common weather systems, during which no dangerous wind conditions, as defined in Section 4.4, are expected anywhere over the subject site.
 During extreme weather events, (for example, thunderstorms, tornadoes, and downbursts), pedestrian safety is the main concern.
 However, these events are generally short-lived and infrequent and there is often sufficient warning for pedestrians.